nickassafkirk/cooking-with-katie/README.md

 All of the above qwarnings can be ignored as the W3C validator does not support variables or vendor prefixes

 HTML:
+-Index: No errors, no warnings
+-recipes.html: No errors, no warnings
-Index: No errors, no warnings
+-recipe.html: No errors, no warnings
+-add_recipe.html: no errors, no warnings
+-edit recipe.html: no errors, no warnings -contact_us.html: no errors, no warnings
 ---
 ## Code
 ---